dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

  'edgenext_x_small',
  'edgenext_xx_small']
 ```
+Looks like we have something related to the EdgeNeXt model.

+With a simple search and reading through the preprint [EdgeNeXt - Efficiently Amalgamated CNN-Transformer Architecture for Mobile Vision Applications](https://arxiv.org/abs/2206.10589), looks like it's a fitting model for our application!

-With the right model name, you can start training.
+With the model name, you can now start training.
-The TIMM repo also provides various utility functions and training script.
+The TIMM repo provides various utility functions and training scripts.
 Feel free to use them.

-In this post I'm going to show you an easy way to train a TIMM model using Fastai 👇
+In this post, I'm going to show you an easy way to train a TIMM model using Fastai 👇

 ### 🏋️‍♀️ Training with Fastai
-[Fastai](https://www.fast.ai/2020/02/13/fastai-A-Layered-API-for-Deep-Learning/) is a deep learning library which provides practitioners with high high-level components that can quickly provide SOTA results.
+[Fastai](https://www.fast.ai/2020/02/13/fastai-A-Layered-API-for-Deep-Learning/) is a deep learning library that provides practitioners with high high-level components that can quickly provide SOTA results.
 Under the hood Fastai uses PyTorch but it abstracts away the details and incorporates various best practices in training a model.

 Install Fastai with: